myllynen/rhel-troubleshooting-guide/README.md

 be operating normally after such occurrences, depending on the situation, see below for more details on these.

-In some rare corner cases a kernel driver might crash without crashing the entire kernel and thus the functionality provided by the driver (for instance, networking) is defunct after the fact.
+In some very rare corner cases a kernel driver might crash without crashing the entire kernel and thus the functionality provided by the driver (for instance, networking) is defunct after the fact.
 System logs often contain traces about such incidents.
 However, a driver crash almost always leads also to a complete kernel crash.

 ### Kernel Crash